Why Do Gaming Laptops Look So Bad?

 3. They Use RGB Light Stripes To Enhance the Gaming Experience

 Speaking of LED lights, many gaming laptops incorporate these colorful lights in several ways.
-RGB lighting is pretty common and used in many different ways in devices and around the house.
+RGB lighting is common and used in many ways in devices and around the house.

-These lights are simple LED modules that combine red, green, and blue lights to create millions of colors.
+These simple LED modules combine red, green, and blue lights to create millions of colors.

 While they are generally used to create relaxing views in your interior, they are also used by laptop manufacturers to create a fun, colorful look for their laptops.

-You can find RGB lighting stripes anywhere on your device, like on the back, on the bottom, or under the keyboard keys.
+You can find RGB lighting stripes anywhere on your device, like on the back, bottom, or keyboard keys.
 The big, bold logo may also light up with colorful tones.

 While these colors and lights can be fun, they can also be tiring after a while, especially if you’re trying to concentrate on your work.